-Exploring Black identity through fashion, Asha Ama Bias-Daniels will lead public programs, teach workshops, and visit schools across Greater Cincinnati April 12-26, 2021
+Exploring Black identity through fashion, Asha Ama Bias-Daniels is the 2021 Duncanson Artist-in-Residence.

-The Taft Museum of Art and the Robert S. Duncanson Society welcomes fashion designer Asha Ama Bias-Daniels as the 2021 Duncanson Artist-in-Residence, which will now take place annually each Spring.
+The Taft Museum of Art and the Robert S. Duncanson Society welcome fashion designer Asha Ama Bias-Daniels as the 2021 Duncanson Artist-in-Residence, which will now occur annually each Spring.

-Bias-Daniels is most widely recognized as the first Cincinnati designer to be a competitor on the television series Project Runway, a finalist on Under the Gunn, and as a returning contestant for the newest All Stars season.
-As a couture designer, Bias-Daniels is no stranger to runways, creating pieces for a diverse range of artists from Zendaya to Little Big Town and for her own line, Asha Ama.
+Bias-Daniels is most widely recognized as the first Cincinnati designer to be a competitor on the television series Project Runway, a finalist on Under the Gunn, and a returning contestant for the newest All-Stars season.
+As a couture designer, Bias-Daniels is no stranger to runways, creating pieces for various artists from Zendaya to Little Big Town and her line, Asha Ama.

 The Cincinnati native graduated as a FISC (Fund for Independent Schools, Cincinnati) Scholar from St. Ursula Academy and went on to study as a Cincinnatus Scholar at the University of Cincinnati’s College of Design, Architecture, Art, and Planning to graduate magna cum laude with a degree in fashion design.

 Daniel’s designs include clothing for men, women, and children, as well as lingerie, swimwear, embroidery, draping, knitting, and tailoring.
 Her work for women possesses a duality: soft, rhythmic draping against pieces with an armored feel—protection for Black women.